Contexts

 mac

-) - Linux (tested on Ubuntu) (
+) - Linux (

 linux

-For example, the following context specifies that tests should only run on macOS:
+For example, this context targets only macOS:

 {

-"platforms": ["mac"]
+"platforms": "mac",

 }